lyviavalentina/09031282328080-LyviaValentina-WEB-Portfolio/README.md

 - **Username: admin**
 - **Password: 12345**

-Once logged in, users can view the portfolio page, which contains Lyvia’s professional details and contact information.
+Once logged in, users can view the portfolio page, which contains My professional details and contact information.

 ---